deciduously/music/post.md

 }
 ```

-With this code we can use `Pitch::default()` to get our A440 pitch, or pass an arbitrary frequency: `Pitch::new(261.626) // Middle C`.
+Verify it with `cargo test`!

 ##### Singing

 *[top](#table-of-contents)*

 Knowing what frequency to use to produce a given pitch is all well and good, but we need to actually make the sound.
 When we sing with our [voice](https://en.wikipedia.org/wiki/Human_voice), our [speech organs](https://en.wikipedia.org/wiki/Speech_organ) vibrate to produce complex multiple-component sound waves of differing frequencies.
 We can program ourselves a little one-frequency "speechbox" that produces a wave programmatically instead of by physically vibrating.
-To do so, we're going to [graph](https://en.wikipedia.org/wiki/Graph_of_a_function) a function of a single cycle of the target sine wave and [sample](https://en.wikipedia.org/wiki/Sampling_(signal_processing)) it.
+To do so, we're going to perform an [analog-to-digital conversion](https://en.wikipedia.org/wiki/Analog-to-digital_converter).

-We're going to do a little produce raw audio of this sine wave using [analog-to-digital conversion](https://en.wikipedia.org/wiki/Analog-to-digital_converter).
 That's a super fancy term for something that isn't that complicated conceptually.
+We're going to [graph](https://en.wikipedia.org/wiki/Graph_of_a_function) the function of a single cycle of the target sine wave and [sample](https://en.wikipedia.org/wiki/Sampling_(signal_processing)) it.
 If you already know how we're doing this part, feel free to skip this explanation.

 A sine wave, as we've seen, is smooth.
 However, what's a graph but a visualization of a function.
-There's some function `mySineWave(x) = x` that's this wave when we put in a bunch of fractional numbers between *x* and *x*.
-Each time we're back at `x` is the top of the circle - back at one, and it's gonna cycle at *x*Hz (by definition).
+There's some function `mySineWave(x)` that's this wave when we put in a bunch of fractional numbers between *0* and *1*.
 The  `for (i = 0; i < 1; i += 0.0001)` loop is doing exactly that, calculating a series of adjacent points at a fixed interval (`0.0001`) that satisfy the function of this wave.
 That's our analog-to-digital conversion  - we've taken something smooth, a sine wave, and made it digital, or made up of discrete points.
+For `Pitch::default()`, this cycle repeats 440 times each second.

-There's a number of channels meaning is the number of frequencies - that's a cool jumping off point, but we're just working with one.
-The sample rate is how many points to store each cycle, which is how high-fidelity this "digital snapshot" of the wave is.
+The sample rate of an audio stream is how many points to store for each one of these cycles, or is how high-fidelity this "digital snapshot" of the wave is.
 Lots of applications use a [44.1KHz](https://en.wikipedia.org/wiki/44,100_Hz) [sample rate](https://en.wikipedia.org/wiki/Sampling_(signal_processing)#Sampling_rate) - a bit higher than 10KHz like the example.
 According to the [sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), the threshold for ensuring you've captured a sufficient sample from an analog signal is that the sample rate must be greater than twice the frequency you you're sampling.
 Humans can hear about 20Hz to 20,000Hz.
 This means we need at least 40,000 samples, and 44,100 exceeds that.
 I [don't understand](https://en.wikipedia.org/wiki/Transition_band) the reason for the specific 4.1k overage, but it's The Standard.
 Similarly, [16-bit samples](https://en.wikipedia.org/wiki/Audio_bit_depth) is commonly seen thing, so who am I to say otherwise.
-In this application, we're using 4.8KHz.
+In this application, we're using 48KHz.
 The maximum amplitude this struct can represent is the maximum wave that fits in a 16-bit sample, because that's the biggest *x* will ever be in either direction - `1` or `-1`.

-This is going to be anti-climactic - we don't even need to call `sin()` ourselves.
+We actually don't even need to call `sin()` ourselves.
 We can just use [`rodio::source::SineWave`](https://docs.rs/rodio/0.10.0/rodio/source/struct.SineWave.html) and translate the parameter.
 It locks you to an infinite 48KHz single-channel source at the frequency passed in.
 Check out the source in the [library code](https://docs.rs/rodio/0.10.0/src/rodio/source/sine.rs.html#24) though (comment mine):

 ```rust
 impl Iterator for SineWave {